-Q: Out of academic curiosity I thought of asking this: how can we describe the marriage between Our Blessed Mother and Saint Joseph in the light of present Canon Law?
+Q: Out of academic curiosity I thought of asking this: how can we describe the marriage between the Virgin Mary and Saint Joseph in the light of present Canon Law?
 I’m not certain, but I have heard that the Church regards their marriage as a true Marriage.
 If that is so, is it only “Ratum”?
 So as it is “Non-Consummatum” is it not indissoluble?

 Some say that Mary took a vow of Virginity when she was small.
 If that is so, is her consent defective, and consequently their marriage invalid? –Supun

 A: It’s a good question!
 The marriage of the Blessed Virgin Mary and Saint Joseph is one that is regularly studied by canon-law students, as an intellectual exercise.
 The Virgin Mary and Saint Joseph were truly married in a Jewish ceremony, which the Church today would of course recognize as valid.
 But theirs wasn’t a “typical” marriage: the Church has always taught that Mary was a virgin not only when she conceived her Son Jesus through the power of the Holy Spirit, but ever afterwards.
 Matthew 1:24-25 explains:

 When Joseph awoke, he did as the angel of the Lord had commanded him and took his wife into his home.
 He had no relations with her until she bore a son, and he named him Jesus.

 As even protestant Scripture scholars will confirm, the word “until” used in the original Greek text does not imply a change in the situation afterwards.
 The Greek wording thus indicates that Mary always remained a virgin.
 Many Church Fathers confirm this (such as Saint Jerome, in his famous tract Against Helvidius), and the Catechism specifically quotes Saint Augustine (d.
 430) on this point, saying,